-NAME OF COMMITTEE AND MEMBERS FUNCTIONS OF THE COMMITTEE NUMBER OF MEETINGS IN 1998 AUDIT R. Marc Langland Byron I. Mallott John V. Rindlaub Patricia Q. Stonesifer Richard A. Wien reviews the annual report of independent auditors; evaluates internal and external audit functions; makes recommendation regarding appointment of independent auditors and other auditing matters to the Board; and evaluates the Company's compliance with environmental regulations 2 COMPENSATION sets the salary of the Chairman and Chief Executive Officer; approves salaries of executive officers of 5
+NAME OF COMMITTEE AND MEMBERS FUNCTIONS OF THE COMMITTEE NUMBER OF MEETINGS IN 1998 AUDIT R. Marc Langland Byron I. Mallott John V. Rindlaub Patricia Q. Stonesifer Richard A. Wien reviews the annual report of independent auditors; evaluates internal and external audit functions; makes recommendation regarding appointment of independent auditors and other auditing matters to the Board; and evaluates the Company's compliance with environmental regulations 2 COMPENSATION Robert L. Parker, Jr. Mary Jane Fate R. Marc Langland . sets the salary of the Chairman and Chief Executive Officer; . approves salaries of executive officers of Alaska Airlines and Horizon Air; . makes recommendations to the Board 5

+Richard A. Wien

+- . regarding other executive compensation issues; including modification or adoption of executive compensation plans; - . grants stock awards and stock options; and . administers the Company's stock option and - other long-term incentive plans.

+EXECUTIVE

+. serves as Nominating Committee to select director nominees.

+Bruce R. Kennedy Ronald F. Cosgrave John F. Kelly Robert L. Parker, Jr.

+Chairperson

+DIRECTOR COMPENSATION

-Mary Jane Fate R. Marc Langland Richard A. Wien Alaska Airlines and Horizon Air; . makes recommendations to the Board . regarding other executive compensation issues; including modification or adoption of executive compensation plans; . grants stock awards and stock options; and . administers the Company's stock option and other long-term incentive plans.
-EXECUTIVE . serves as Nominating Committee to select 3 director nominees.
-Bruce R. Kennedy Ronald F. Cosgrave John F. Kelly Robert L. Parker, Jr. difector nominees.
-Chairperson 17 DIRECTOR COMPENSATION [SIDEBAR] In 1997, directors set stock ownership guidelines for themselves. compensation for their s who are also employees of the Company additional service as directors, except for the reimbursement of ttending meetings.
-In 1998, compensation for nonemployee following: in the form of ner of \$20,000, with a minimum of 25% of the retainer paid Alaska Air Group common stock issued under the Company's ector Stock Plan; director partic Board or Committee meeting in which a nonemployee ipates in person, but no more than one payment per day.
-If s via telephone, the fee is \$750; . an annual retai ner of \$2,000 to committee chairpersons; ner of \$1,000 to nonemployee directors who served on the Airlines or Horizon Air; and . expenses in con nection with attending Board and committee meetings. , their spouses and their dependent children are eligible el privileges on Alaska Airlines and Horizon Air.
-18 PRINCIPAL STOCKHOLDERS [SIDEBAR] s, directors and holders of more than 5% of the Company's individuals named in t officers as a group, a uch Company common stock is owned by directors, the he Summary Compensation Table on page 26, all executive nd owners of more than 5% of the Company's outstanding s are as of March 19, 1999, except for 401(k) plan shares, er 31, 1998.
+In 1997, directors set stock ownership guidelines for themselves.

+We do not pay directors who are also employees of the Company additional compensation for their service as directors, except for the reimbursement of expenses incurred in attending meetings.
+In 1998, compensation for nonemployee directors included the following:

+- . an annual retainer of \$20,000, with a minimum of 25% of the retainer paid in the form of Alaska Air Group common stock issued under the Company's Nonemployee Director Stock Plan; - \$1,200 for each Board or Committee meeting in which a nonemployee director participates in person, but no more than one payment per day.
+If participation is via telephone, the fee is \$750; - . an annual retainer of \$2,000 to committee chairpersons; - . an annual retainer of \$1,000 to nonemployee directors who served on the board of Alaska Airlines or Horizon Air; and - . expenses in connection with attending Board and committee meetings.

+In addition, directors, their spouses and their dependent children are eligible for complimentary travel privileges on Alaska Airlines and Horizon Air.

+PRINCIPAL STOCKHOLDERS

+Stock owned by officers, directors and holders of more than 5% of the Company's

+This table shows how much Company common stock is owned by directors, the individuals named in the Summary Compensation Table on page 26, all executive officers as a group, and owners of more than 5% of the Company's outstanding common stock.
+Holdings are as of March 19, 1999, except for 401(k) plan shares, which are as of December 31, 1998.